 Students, administrators, staff, and parents can have an outsized community impact, as they can influence their families and people around them to recycle and compost correctly!

 The Napa Valley Unified School District (NVUSD) collectively is the largest generator of discards in the City of Napa.
-Currently NVUSD is on an upward trajectory and is now over 50% waste diversion, with a goal to reach 75%.
+Currently NVUSD is on an upward trajectory and now diverts over 50% of waste, with a goal to reach 75%.
 All NVUSD schools offer recycling and compost collection in the cafeteria and bathrooms.
 The next step to implement is in classrooms – where paper towels, tissues and food scraps can be collected.

 Private schools are also requred to recycle and compost, and many in Napa are already doing a great job.
 If your school – public or private – does not have compost collection, or needs assistance to improve the recycling and composting program, please contact us to schedule a waste assessment.

 School recycling & composting FAQs:

 Who should I contact for a school or class presentation?

 For a school and/or class presentations, please contact our School Recycling Specialist via email or phone at 707-258-7864.

 How can I get recycling and composting equipment for my school?